RDMA over Converged Ethernet: RoCE versus InfiniBand

+Both InfiniBand and RoCE are comprehensive network standards, not individual protocols.
+However, InfiniBand specifies the transport layer, as the 'InfiniBand Transport Layer', which RoCE also makes use of.
+This can lead to confusion between the two standards, as RoCE implements the uppermost layers of InfiniBand but not the rest of the architecture.

 RoCE defines how to perform RDMA over Ethernet while the InfiniBand architecture specification defines how to perform RDMA over an InfiniBand network.
 RoCE was expected to bring InfiniBand applications, which are predominantly based on clusters, onto a common Ethernet converged fabric.
 Others expected that InfiniBand will keep offering a higher bandwidth and lower latency than what is possible over Ethernet.

 The technical differences between the RoCE and InfiniBand protocols are: